Psychology Top Down Vs Bottom Up

 • Q: How does age affect top-down and bottom-up processing?

 A: Research suggests that both top-down and bottom-up processing change with age.
-Older adults may rely more on top-down processing to compensate for age-related declines in sensory processing.
+Still, older adults may rely more on top-down processing to compensate for age-related declines in sensory processing. * **Q: Are there any activities that can improve both top-down and bottom-up processing?

 A: Activities that challenge your cognitive abilities, such as puzzles, games, and learning new skills, can help improve both top-down and bottom-up processing.